Gods As Diseases

 “Starting with psyche means to take pathologizing to be a valid form of psychological expression, as an underived, metaphorical language, one of the ways the psyche legitimately and spontaneously presents itself.”

-Hillman grounds the gods-as-diseases hermeneutic in a broader methodological claim: pathologizing is not a deviation from psychological health but an autonomous, metaphorical language of the psyche requiring mythological interpretation.
+Hillman establishes the epistemological ground for the term: pathologizing is not a deviation from psychological health but an autonomous, legitimate language of the psyche with mythological roots.

 Hillman, James, Archetypal Psychology: A Brief Account, 1983supporting